Tony Iommi: Solo career and collaborations

 Iommi made an appearance in 2020 on the track "Astorolus—The Great Octopus" by Candlemass, which received a Grammy nomination.

 November 2021 saw a completely different side to Iommi with the launch of a perfume in collaboration with Italian brand Xerjoff.
-As well as the scent, Iommi created a track and video, his first instrumental single – "Scent of Dark".
+As well as the scent, Iommi created a track and video, his first instrumental single, "Scent of Dark".

 In July and August 2022, Iommi performed at both the opening and closing of the Commonwealth Games in Birmingham.
 At the opening ceremony, Iommi played guitar on a song called "Hear My Voice" performed by British saxophonist and rapper Soweto Kinch.
 Iommi reunited with Ozzy Osbourne to play at the closing ceremony.
 They were joined by 2017 Black Sabbath touring musicians Tommy Clufetos and Adam Wakeman for a medley of "Iron Man" and "Paranoid".

-Iommi performed guitar on two songs for the 2022 Ozzy Osbourne album Patient Number 9, "No Escape from Now" and "Degradation Rules", the latter winning the Best Metal Performance Grammy in February 2023.
+Iommi played guitar on two songs for the 2022 Ozzy Osbourne album Patient Number 9, "No Escape from Now" and "Degradation Rules", the latter winning the Best Metal Performance Grammy in February 2023.

 He collaborated with Birmingham's Royal Ballet on Black Sabbath – The Ballet, which proved to be a resounding success.
 His music from the first few Sabbath albums formed the bedrock that the complete music score was based on.

 In 2024, Iommi released the instrumental track "Deified", revisiting his partnership with Xerjoff.

 On 21 May 2025, Iommi was featured on English singer-songwriter Robbie Williams' single "Rocket".

+In July 2026, Iommi released "World Alone" as the lead single for his album From the Dark, which is scheduled to release on October 23, 2026.

 Personal life

 Iommi holds dual British and Italian citizenship, acquiring the latter due to his parents.
-Iommi purchased his first house in Stafford, in 1972.
+Iommi purchased his first house in Stafford in 1972.
 He also purchased an adjacent property for his parents.